Day-by-Day / January 5, 1804

 January 5, 1804

-Two hunters bring in part of a local settler’s hog that they found hanging in the woods.
-The tell Clark that it is bear meat.
-Rising water threatens the barge’s moorings.
+At Wood River, two hunters bring in part of a local settler’s hog that they found hanging in the woods.
+They tell Clark that it is bear meat.
+Rising water threatens the barge‘s moorings, and Lewis works in Cahokia and St. Louis.

 Rising Waters